FOX43 Finds Out: Passport Problems

 For years, Stanton never had a problem traveling back and forth between the US and Canada without a passport.

-Then, the rules changed about 10 years ago.
+Then, the rules changed.

-He said, “Nobody ever questioned it.
-The Canadians didn’t question it.
-The US didn’t question it.
-So it would be nice to resolve the issue.”
+He said, "Nobody ever questioned it.
+The Canadians didn't question it.
+The US didn't question it.
+So, it would be nice to resolve the issue."

 Stanton does have another proof of citizenship.